 Things got so bad that the brothers decided to do away with him.
 One day when Joseph went to the fields to check up on them, they threw him into a pit and discussed how best to kill him.
 During this discussion, one of the brothers – Judah – came up with a different plan.
 He proposed that they get rid of him by selling him to a group of passing merchants instead.

 This is what they decided to do, and poor Joseph was taken to Egypt as a slave.
 Only years later would they be reunited, when he had risen to power in Egypt and they went to him to beg for food during an international famine.

-But the story of Joseph also has a deeper meaning, beyond the very human story of sibling rivalry and reconciliation.
-The Pope explained: “The Old Testament figure of Joseph has always been seen as a foreshadowing of Jesus Christ.
+The story of Joseph has a deeper meaning, beyond the very human story of sibling rivalry and reconciliation.
+Pope St John Paul II explained: “The Old Testament figure of Joseph has always been seen as a foreshadowing of Jesus Christ.
 Jesus too was betrayed.
 He was given up to death on the Cross.
 All share in that death because the Son of God accepted the Sacrifice of the Cross as an offering for the sins of the world.”